ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 end
 ```

-This style of spec is more concise, easier to read, and easier to modify.
+The spec is now more concise, easier to read, and easier to modify.
 When
 you add the translation requirement it looks like this:

 ```ruby